Membership to the Mission San Juan Capistrano Preservation Society is a MUST for Orange County families. Why?

 - The California Mission Resource Studio is a must-see for the kids.
 The short black and white movie about the swallows is entertaining and there is lots for children to touch and learn.

 - Look, but don’t touch the koi.
 Do you see the reflections in the fountain?
 Hear the dripping water?
 See the lily pads and flowers?

 - How does the sunlight play on the buildings?
 Is it sunset?
 Where are the shadows?
 Remember to look up.

 - Walk by the window to see the display about the song When the Swallows Come Back to Capistrano on your way to visit the garden and see adobe bricks.

-- Go gold panning on a weekend – and play old-fashioned games during the summer craft days.
+- Go gold panning on a weekend – and visit the curiosity carts during the summer.

 - Look for the Father Serra’s signature — and discover the story behind the bullet in the Mission Treasure Exhibit.